endless-sky/endless-sky-wiki/CreatingMissions.md

     attributes rich
 ```

-Beginning with **v0.9.9**, similar to attributes, ships ("source") and planets ("source", "destination") can be matched according to available outfits.
+Beginning with **v.
+0.9.9**, similar to attributes, ships ("source") and planets ("source", "destination") can be matched according to available outfits.
 For ships, these outfits may be installed or in cargo, while for planets they must be for sale.
 This would match a ship that has at least one Beam Laser or Meteor Missile Launcher installed or in its cargo, or a planet that sells either one of the outfits:

 ```html
 source